ayoub-elmarchoum/Stage-Data-Engineering-Energy-Drink-Store/README.md

 ## Part 1 - Web Scraping
-In this part I web scraped whisky product data from https://www.EnergyDrinks.com/.
+In this part I web scraped whisky product data from EnergyDrinks website.

 Run this to apply the code: